Seafarers are frequent travellers who love their mobile phones – the vital tool which helps them to connect to their family anytime, anywhere!

 So the question is – Which mobile SIM cards do seafarers use?
 Do they buy a new SIM card at each port or Do they activate international roaming on the number they use on land (Which is outrageously expensive!) or buy a global sim card?.

-Some uber-social seafarer even activate international roaming on their local numbers or take a Global sim card which will allow them to have the same phone number around the world.
+Some uber-social seafarer even activates international roaming on their local numbers or take a Global sim card which will allow them to have the same phone number around the world.
 However, they mainly use such services to receive text messages (which is usually free!) and to make urgent calls.